 The group of Claimant passengers technically won their case on the basis that they received ‘a cheque’ and the airline was ordered to pay their costs.
 However, because the Claimants had predominantly lost every one of their list of issues the Court had to consider whether despite having won a pyrrhic victory, they should recover their costs.

 I should mention here that the Court has wide discretion on costs and can deprive a winning party of some or most of its costs or order a losing party to pay only a fraction of its opponent’s costs, based on their conduct both before and during the proceedings.

 The Claimant group argued that despite their pyrrhic victory, they ought to receive their costs due to the conduct of the airline because the airline failed to engage in any pre-action correspondence, failed to respond in any way to offers made by the Claimant group and rejected all suggestions of settlement, negotiation or alternative dispute resolution immediately before Trial.

 The High Court Judge had a difficult decision to make but made it very clear in her Judgment that this type of case was crying out for some sensible attempt at negotiation before costs racked up and the parties’ attitudes hardened.
 The Court criticised the airline because it had not engaged in any pre-action correspondence and had not shown any willingness to settle: it had made no counter-offer to what was admittedly a high offer from the Claimants.

-Consequently the Court felt that the airline should have agreed to an early meeting as early meetings and discussions often focus the minds of parties and lead, not always to settlement, but to a narrowing of issues which could have saved a majority of the costs in this matter.
-The Court felt that airline had made no effort whatsoever to settle, preferring to see the Claimants in Court.
+Consequently, the Court felt that the airline should have agreed to an early meeting as early meetings and discussions often focus the minds of parties and leaders, not always to settlement, but to a narrowing of issues which could have saved a majority of the costs in this matter.
+The Court felt that the airline had made no effort whatsoever to settle, preferring to see the Claimants in Court.

 If you require any assistance with this or any aspect of dispute resolution law, please call Karen Elder on 01782 205000 or email@example.com